priscillasit/DNSC-6301/README.md

 ## Ethical considerations

 * **Describe potential negative impacts of using your model**:
 - Math or software problems: the model depends a lot on the packages we used.
 The different versions might result in other potential intepretations.
+Tha data we used to train out data may be a little bit outdated.
 - Real-world risks: who, what, when or how:
 1. The demographic issues in the model: There some variables regarding demographic information such as race, gender, age or married status that should be taken into consideration when putting into the model.
 2. Local discrimination - the model treats a small number of similar people differently
+3. We do not have any data cleaning in our model which means that every data in our model should be extremely clean.
+However, most of the data in real world is not that clean.
+It may cause some errors or inaccuracy in the result of our model.

 * **Describe potential uncertainties relating to the impacts of using your model**:
 - Math or software problems: there are many software tools availalbe but most of them do not consider legality.
 - Real-world risks: who, what, when or how?:
 1. Malicious machine learning attacks e.g. data poisoning, model inversion, training data breaches.
 These might induce beneficial outcomes from a predictive or pattern recognition model or induce negative outcome for others, which could cause social or commercial chaos
 2. Legal aspect of collecting data: consent from the owners or privacy policies of the organizations possess the data.
+3. Some of the variables may be missing due to legality, and those missing variables may affact the accuracy of our model.

 * **Describe any unexpected or results**: AUC is lower than expected.